Farm & Larder Cornbread

 3. Place the biscuits on a baking sheet lined with parchment, and brush the tops with the tablespoon of cream.
 Bake for 15-17 minutes or until lightly golden.
 Remove from oven and allow to slightly cool.

-4. In a second bowl, mix the sliced strawberries with sugar.
-To assemble, split each shortcake in half and top both halves with a serving of berries.
-Finish with a generous dollop of honeyed crème fraîche.
+4. In a second bowl, mix sliced peaches with sugar.
+To assemble, split each shortcake in half and top both halves with a serving of sliced peaches.
+Finish with a generous dollop of crème fraîche.